torika2/my-express-app/README.md

 ---

 ## Mysql Workbench
- In project folders there is mysql_tables folder , you can import tables from there.
+- Inside the project directory, you'll find a mysql_tables folder containing the SQL files.
+You can import these to set up the necessary database tables.

 ---